 One common solution to these problems is extracting wisdom teeth.
 Generally, our team will recommend this treatment before the wisdom teeth come in.
 If problems with a wisdom tooth become too serious, you could find yourself facing a number of problems.
 For instance, your wisdom teeth can cause sinus problems and frequent headaches.
 If your tooth erupts incorrectly, you may be more prone to plaque and tartar buildup and gum infections.

 Do you have more questions about the care you can receive from your team?
 Would you like to hear more about how a wisdom tooth can affect your other teeth?
-Are you simply hoping to find a time to meet with Dr. John Wiltz?
+Are you simply hoping to find a time to meet with Dr. David Ewing?
 If so, we invite you to contact Irish Road Dental by giving us a call at 810.653.4100.
 We’ll be happy to inspect your teeth, offer you personalized advice, and to help you keep your teeth strong.
 We look forward to hearing from you soon.